Outrigger boat on beach in Palawan, Philippines, with limestone cliffs behind

 However, due to the SIM Card Registration Act enacted in late 2022, availability of SIM cards was a problem when I visited early the following year.
 As a result, when I started my search, several 7-Elevens I visited didn’t have any in stock.

 Instead, I went with a small Airalo eSIM plan that lasted until I could find a store that actually had a SIM card it could sell me.
-If you know where you’ll be staying far enough in advance, you can avoid this hassle by pre-purchasing a SIM from Globe’s online store on the Lazada or Shopee marketplace sites, and getting it posted out.
+If you know where you’ll be staying well in advance, you can also pre-purchase a SIM from Globe’s online store on the Lazada or Shopee marketplaces and get it posted out.

 You won’t need to bring your passport or other form of identification with you to buy the SIM, but you will need it (along with a WiFi connection) to register and activate it on your carrier’s SIM registration portal.
 This is thanks to those aforementioned new regulations, but is a simple-enough process.